 Being a neighbor is easy.
 Being a good neighbor is simple, but takes a little more thought.

 Meet Your Neighbors

 When you move into a new neighborhood make sure you meet the folks who live around you.
 When someone moves into your neighborhood, make an effort to introduce yourself to them.
-You could also exchange phone numbers; this could be especially useful if there is an emergency.
+You could also exchange phone numbers.

 Help Your Neighbors